We aim to make 128 a welcoming and inclusive space where everyone can be safe from all forms of discrimination, abuse, exploitation and oppression.

-Passive aggressive behaviour can result in sabotaging of projects and creating hostile environments.
+Passive aggressive behavior can result in sabotaging of projects and creating hostile environments.

-Recognising and pinpointing or calling out passive aggression can be really difficult, but using passive aggressive behaviours can be really abusive, and have disastrous consequences.
+Recognising and pinpointing or calling out passive aggression can be really difficult, but using passive aggressive behaviors can be really abusive, and have disastrous consequences.

-Note, one of these on its own isn’t always passive aggressive and not all people who engage in passive aggressive behaviours will do all of these things.
+Note, one of these on its own isn’t always passive aggressive and not all people who engage in passive aggressive behaviors will do all of these things.

-If you recognise this list as your own behaviours, check yourself and learn some new tools/skill sets.
+If you recognise this list as your own behaviors, check yourself and learn some new tools/skill sets.
 Its your own responsibility to not be abusive.